leapcode/puppet_bundler/README.md

 This puppet module will install bundler and set config variables.

-This module supports Ubuntu 10.04
+This module supports Ubuntu 10.04 and Debian

 Installation
 ------------